5 Awesome (and slightly crazy) Festivals in India you must experience at least once in your lifetime

 Holi – A crazy festival of colours

-Holi is one of the most famous and crazy festivals in India.
+Holi is one of the most famous and crazy Indian festivals.
 Holi celebrates the arrival of spring and is the first major festival of the year.
 Holi is known as ‘the festival of colours’ as people wildly throw coloured powder and water all over each other and have wild parties and dancing.
 They also traditionally consume a potent drink called Bhang (which is made from cannabis) during the celebrations.

 Holi is a crazy, colourful festival that’s great fun to participate in as long as you don’t mind getting wet and dirty.
 Wearing a white t shirt is a great way to show off all the colours you’ll accumulate but don’t wear your best clothes as they will get ruined.